ryucoder/source-code-maker/README.md

 That's not it, it takes it even further.
 Send kwarg metadata=True to SourceCodeMaker constructor and added information like MRO, which attributes and methods belongs to which class are also shown :metal: :clap: :+1:.

+# Why to use it?
+What is the benefit of this?
+It's intended to make the life of a developer little bit easy. <br>
+It is most useful during the development process. <br>
+Especially debugging classes that were extended from multiple classes. <br> Just make sure to pass metadata=True to the constructor, <br> you will get much information that is otherwise not readily available in one single place. <br>

 # How to use it?
 It's damn simple.
 Please refer to below examples or more details. <br>